wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-monitoring.md

 # What are the benefits?

-Good logging practices provides the ability to understand, trace and react to system and security events
+> Good logging practices provides the ability to understand, trace and react to system and security events {.is-success}

-Security monitoring provides insight into systems, and allows for the active detection of threats and potential security incidents
+> Security monitoring provides insight into systems, and allows for the active detection of threats and potential security incidents
+{.is-success}

-Security monitoring introduces an additional layer of defense to systems
+> Security monitoring introduces an additional layer of defense to systems {.is-success}

-Actively monitoring systems affords the opportunity to react to early signs of compromise, meaning organizations can respond effectively
+> Actively monitoring systems affords the opportunity to react to early signs of compromise, meaning organizations can respond effectively
+{.is-success}

 # What should you do?
 ## Understand your objectives for logging and monitoring